thebaldgeek/thebaldgeek.github.io/L-Band.md

 ## Coax
 Be sure and run some quality coax.
 The longer the length required to get from the antenna to the SDR, the more you should spend on the coax.
 1.5GHz is rather lossy, more so than the 1090MHz from an ADSB antenna that you might be used to.
 (And even more so than the VHF ACARS frequency of around 130MHz).
 If in doubt, LMR-400 is the coax to use.

-   Ok, so you have the antenna mounted and pointed roughly in the [right direction](Inmarsat.md), now where to tune the SDR software?
+   Ok, so you have the antenna mounted and pointed roughly in the [right direction](Inmarsat.md).

+## Software setup and tweaks
+With the antenna mounted and the coax run, we can focus on the software side of things.
+I am going to proceed as if you are going to set up and monitor all data channels around the clock and you are going to feed your data to your local Node-RED for message filtering (ie just Military aircraft) and reporting / alerting.

+In sort you need to run Jaero, thats the only software package that can decode the AERO data.
+You can run it on Windows or Linux.
+You also need to run some SDR dongle sofware, on either Windows or Linux there are lots of options.
+Each has their own page from my [Home](README.md) page.

+Last thing to do....
+What frequencies are in use for the satellite you can see/hear?

 ## Inmarsat L-Band Frequencies and Data Rates ##
 Please NOTE!!!
 As of Jan 15th 2024, the following screenshots are out of date/old/inaccurate - They are close, but not perfect.
 Please use the frequency list!!
 They are very accurate.
 Use the screenshots get an idea of what things should _look_ like, but USE the frequency LIST, not the frequencies on the screenshots.
-The tables of frequencies/modes are accurate and should be primary, but the screenshots are helpful to show what you should be looking for (at the frequencies shown in the text).
+The tables of frequencies/modes are accurate and should be primary, but the screenshots are helpful to show what you should be looking for when you first get running.

 Provisional Inmarsat frequency list prepared in February 2024 by David L. Wilson and Sergi.vdl2
 Huge thanks to these two guys for collecting and checking every single one of these frequencies!

+[l1] ACARS Frequency Lists for all Inmarsats

 ### 4A4F4 25-East
 Frequency   Region      Use               Use      Hex Oct  Provider       GEO Location      Beam